-Frozen fine roots were milled and used for the preparation of protein extracts and the analysis of potential enzymes (Supplemental Methods S1).
+Frozen fine roots were milled and used for the preparation of protein extracts and the analysis of potential enzymes (Methods S1).
 Acid phosphatase (EC 3.1.3.2) and phosphoenolpyruvate carboxylase (PEPC) (EC 4.1.1.31) activities in root extracts were measured spectrophotometrically (Bergmeyer, 2014).
-A detailed description can be found in Supplemental Methods S1.
+A detailed description can be found in Methods S1.

-The rhizosphere and soil enzymes were extracted from fresh soil that had been stored frozen at -20 °C (Supplemental Methods S1).
-Enzyme activities in the soil and rhizosphere (using MES buffer at pH 6.1 for L-leucine peptidase, $\alpha$ -D-glucosidase, $\beta$ -D-glucosidase, xylosidase, N-acetylglucosaminidase, acid phosphomonoesterase and phosphodiesterase; MUB buffer at pH 6.1 for acid phosphomonoesterase; and MUB buffer at pH 11 for alkaline phosphomonoesterase) were determined with fluorescent 4-methylumbelliferone (4-MUF) and L-leucine peptidase with 7amino-4-methylcoumarin-linked substrates (Sigma Aldrich, St. Louis, USA) (Marx et al., 2001) in soil suspensions (for details, see Supplement Methods S1).
+The rhizosphere and soil enzymes were extracted from fresh soil that had been stored frozen at -20° C (Methods S1).
+Enzyme activities in the soil and rhizosphere (using MES buffer at pH 6.1 for L-leucine peptidase, α-D-glucosidase, β-D-glucosidase, xylosidase, N-acetyl-glucosaminidase, acid phosphomonoesterase and phosphodiesterase; MUB buffer at pH 6.1 for acid phosphomonoesterase; and MUB buffer at pH 11 for alkaline phosphomonoesterase) were determined with fluorescent 4-methylumbelliferone (4-MUF) and L-leucine peptidase with 7-amino-4-methylcoumarinlinked substrates (Sigma Aldrich, St Louis, MO, USA) (Marx et al., 2001) in soil suspensions (for details, see Methods S1).
 The phosphomonoesterases activities were determined in both MES buffer at pH 6.1 and MUB buffer at pH 6.1 to account for potential differences caused by the buffer system, but no effects were observed.
-Phosphomonoesterases (MES pH 6.1) are, further on, called acid phosphatases.
-Phenoloxidase and peroxidase activities were determined using 2,2'-azino-bis-(3ethylbenzthiazoline-6-sulfonic acid) with MUB buffer at pH 3 in soil and rhizosphere suspensions (Floch et al., 2007; Bach et al., 2013).
-A detailed description can be found in Supplemental Methods S1.
-Using the dry-to-mass ratio of soil, the enzyme activities were expressed on the basis of the dry mass.
+Phosphomonoesterases (MES pH 6.1) are, from this point forward, called acid phosphatases.

+Phenoloxidase and peroxidase activities were determined using 2,2'-azino-bis-(3-ethylbenzthiazoline-6-sulfonic acid) with MUB buffer at pH 3 in soil and rhizosphere suspensions (Floch et al., 2007; Bach et al., 2013).
+A detailed description can be found in Methods S1.
+Using the dry-tomass ratio of soil, the enzyme activities were expressed on the basis of the dry mass.
 Total and soluble phosphorus in roots and soil

 Dry soil and root samples were milled in a ball mill (Retsch) to a fine powder.
-For determination of total P ( $P{tot}$ ), approximately 50 mg powder was weighed and extracted in 25 ml 65% HNO3 at 160°C for 12 h (Heinrichs et al. 1986).
-For the determination of soluble P ( $P{sol}$ ), approximately 100 mg of powder was extracted in 150 ml Bray-1 solution (0.03 N NH4F, 0.025 N HCl) for 60 min on a shaker at 180 rpm (Bray & Kurtz, 1945).
-The extracts were filtered using phosphate-free filter paper (MN 280 1⁄4, Macherey-Nagel, Düren, Germany) and used for elemental analysis by inductively coupled plasma-optical emission spectroscopy (ICP-OES) (iCAP 7000 Series ICP-OES, Thermo Fisher Scientific, Dreieich, Germany) (Clausing & Polle, 2020).
+For determination of total P (P{tot}), 50 mg powder was weighed and extracted in 25 ml 65% HNO3 at 160°C for 12 h (Heinrichs et al., 1986).
+For determination of soluble P (P{sol}), 100 mg of powder was extracted in 150 ml Bray-1 solution (0.03 N NH4F, 0.025 N HCl) for 60 min on a shaker at 180 rpm (Bray & Kurtz, 1945).
+The extracts were filtered using phosphate-free filter paper (MN 2801⁄4, Macherey-Nagel, Düren, Germany) and used for elemental analysis by inductively coupled plasma-optical emission spectroscopy (ICP-OES) (iCAP 7000 Series ICP-OES; Thermo Fisher Scientific, Dreieich, Germany) (Clausing & Polle, 2020).

 The P stocks in the soils (depth 0.21 m) were determined by multiplying the soil P concentrations with the total soil dry mass of the soil cores.
 The P stocks in the fine roots in the soil cores were calculated by multiplying the P root concentrations with the total fine root dry mass in the soil cores.
-To derive P stocks per area, cross sections of the soil cores (0.152 m-2 for 8 soil cores) were used.
+To derive P stocks per area, cross-sections of the soil cores (0.152 m-2 for eight soil cores) were used.